KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 it is the sublimation of individuated selfhood
 into **resonant unity** through active synthesis.

----

 Souls aligned with **entropy** move declivously
 through the inverse deep layers toward Nekron,
 culminating in **Absolute Dispersion** —
 the outermost limit of Khaon.

 Yet even here,
-there is no true annihilation.
+there is no actual annihilation.

----

 • Beyond the event horizon of Infinity (**VOS**),
  all that is fragmented returns to Aion